The Internal Explorer™ Protocol

 A Framework for Navigating Your Inner World with Confidence and Curiosity.

-The Internal Explorer Protocol is a five-pillar framework for consciously navigating your inner world (thoughts, fears, beliefs, patterns) with intention.
+The Internal Explorer Protocol is a trademarked five-pillar framework for consciously navigating your inner world (thoughts, fears, beliefs, patterns) with intention.
 Created by I.K.
 Randhawa, the Protocol guides you through the Internal Explorer identity you step into as you navigate your inner world with the intention of ending the chaos and suffering that exists within.
 Not therapy.
 Not meditation.
 Not positive thinking.
 Exploration.

 The five pillars: Curious, Contrarian, Creative, Conscientious, Critical Thinker.